abourdon/powerapi-akka/README.md

 ### How to compile it

-PowerAPI is a Maven managed project.
-Thus, all you have to do is to install it at the root:
+PowerAPI is a [Maven](http://maven.apache.org "Maven") managed project.
+Thus, all you have to do is to launch the `install` command at the root:

 ``` bash
 cd $powerapi_akka_directory